ShubhamOulkar/Video-Conferencing-Web-App/README.md

 }
 ```

-## if you dont have above options then just use django channels in memory channel layer as follows.
+#### if you dont have above options then just use django-channels in memory channel_layer as follows.
 This layer can be helpful in Testing or for local-development purposes:

 ```
 CHANNEL_LAYERS = {